The Cutie Re-Mark

-"The Cutie Re-Mark" is the collective name for the twenty-fifth and twenty-sixth episodes of the fifth season of the animated television series My Little Pony: Friendship Is Magic as well as the one hundred and sixteenth and one hundred and seventeenth episodes of the series overall.
+"The Cutie Re-Mark" is the collective name for the twenty-fifth and twenty-sixth episodes of the fifth season of the animated television series My Little Pony: Friendship Is Magic as well as the 116th and 117th episodes of the series overall.
 Written by Josh Haber and directed by Denny Lu, the two episodes center around Starlight Glimmer, who tries to take revenge from the Mane 6 by going back in time and preventing them from ever meeting each other.
 Released on November 28, 2015, the plot of the episode received mixed reviews from critics.

 Plot

-Part 1

 At the School for Gifted Unicorns, Twilight Sparkle gives a lecture about cutie marks and tells how she and her friends got their cutie marks.
 Twilight gets nervous after briefly seeing Starlight Glimmer in the audience, who disappears immediately.
 After finishing the lecture, Twilight, together with Spike who was accompanying her during the school visit, returns to the Castle of Friendship.
 In the throne room, they find Starlight, who has returned to seek for revenge after Twilight and her friends ruined her "utopian" society.

 Using Star Swirl the Bearded's time travel spell, Starlight travels back in time with a portal to the point Rainbow Dash performed her first Sonic Rainboom in Cloudsdale, which allowed Twilight and her friends to obtain their cutie marks at the same time.
 Twilight and Spike follow her, but are unable to prevent Starlight from using her magic to stop Rainbow Dash.
 The portal re-opens and the trio are back to the present again, where they find Ponyville desolate and near deserted.

 At Sweet Apple Acres, which is now a heavily industrialized apple-processing plant, Twilight and Spike encounter Applejack, who doesn't remember either of them.
 She explains that King Sombra returned and forced all Crystal ponies into his army in a war against Equestria, with the rest of the Mane Six being a part of Princess Celestia's army.
 Hearing this, Twilight reuses the spell to take them back to the past again.
 However, Starlight altered the spell to arrive earlier than Twilight and proceeds to talk with the bullies of filly Fluttershy, making them befriend each other.

 With Fluttershy no longer being bullied, Rainbow Dash does not have to perform the Sonic Rainboom and refuses after Twilight asks her to do so.
 The portal takes them to the present for a second time, where Ponyville is covered with dense trees.
 The duo land in another alternate present, where they encounter several ponies, including Fluttershy and Pinkie Pie with spears, accusing them of being disguised Changelings and try to destroy them.